 It doesn’t take long following college for the excitement of graduation to come and go, particularly when you realize how much student loan debt you have to pay back.

 More than 44 million Americans* have student loan debt and the average for the Class of 2017 was $39,400, a number that seems to rise every year.

 Don’t get stuck carrying a huge amount of debt for decades.
-Here are eight tips that will ensure that you get your student loan debt paid back as quickly as possible so it doesn’t take over your life.
+Here are eight tips you can use today to ensure your student loan debt can be paid off early.

 1. First: Get Your Credit Score To A Good Place

 Before you start dealing with paying down your student loans, you need to give your credit score some attention.
 A good credit score can make all the difference when it comes to dealing with your loans.